artotaku/re-blank-plugin/README.md

 The TypeScript code uses the types declarations for Custom Display API available from https://www.npmjs.com/package/jbox-lua-types to handle drawing and gestures on the custom display.

+The project is based on Rack Extension SDK 4.3.0 and Reason Recon 12.

 Requirements
 ------------
 - See https://github.com/pongasoft/re-blank-plugin#requirements